Polymero/ctf-writeups/NetOn CTF 2021-03/README.md

 ![](Challenge%20Screenshots/Web%20-%20Picnicnic.png)

-Upon going to the given website we are greeted with four appetising pictures of some cookies.
+Upon visiting the given website we are greeted with four appetising pictures of some cookies.
 Yum!
 However, there is a fifth.
 If we inspect the page (F-12) and check the 'Storage' tab we see another cookie, named 'flag' with the value 'TkVUT057MHV'.
 This looks a lot like base64 encoding, and indeed we find
 ```
 NETON{0u
 ```